How to Turn Your B2B Network Into Recurring Passive Income

 Why branded merch is the right category to monetize

 The shape of the spend across a typical enterprise looks like this.
 People Ops owns welcome kits, work anniversary gifts, holiday programs, and the apparel for every all-hands.
 The cadence is continuous, driven by headcount.
 Brand Marketing owns event activations, trade show booths, conference giveaways, and the retail capsules that have become a real channel for consumer and tech brands.
 The cadence is the event calendar, four to twelve refresh moments a year.
 Account Management owns the customer gifting program.
 QBR gifts, renewal moments, executive thank-yous.
 The cadence is quarterly, driven by the customer book.
 Sales and BD own high-touch executive gifting on six and seven figure deals.
 The founder personally owns brand identity drops at growth-stage companies that have not yet built a dedicated brand function.
+We mapped the full year of HR-owned moments quarter by quarter in a companion piece if you want to see what the buyer side of this actually runs.

 Add it up and the typical enterprise merch program runs between the high five figures and the mid six figures a year, with larger programs running well past that.
 None of these budget lines goes to zero, which is what makes commission paid on every invoice for the life of the account behave like an actual income stream.